rgrempel/elm-web-api/README.md

     | Bubble

 {-| The listener's phase. -}
-listenerPhase : Listener event -> ListenerPhase
+listenerPhase : Listener -> ListenerPhase

 {-| A task which will remove the supplied `Listener`.

 Alternatively, you can return `remove` from your `Responder` method, and the listener will be removed.
 -}
-removeListener : Listener event -> Task x ()
+removeListener : Listener -> Task x ()

 {- ----------
    Responding